JoseDeFreitas/fcc-responsive-web-design/README.md

 In this repository you can find the 5 projects made by me to complete the Responsive Web Design course on freeCodeCamp.
 The links in the first column will redirect you to each project, hosted and made in [CodePen](https://codepen.io/).
 The links in the second column will redirect you to the code of each project, separated into individual folders in this repository.

+**These projects are not meant to be the best ones.
+They can probably be improved.**

 Project view | Project code | Date made
 -------- | -------- | ---------
 [Build a Tribute Page](https://codepen.io/josedefreitas/full/ZEQopOo) | [fcc-tribute-page](/fcc-tribute-page) | Jul/10/2020